The Imposter Phenomenon

 In November 2015 I was awarded my MSc in Applied Positive Psychology, with distinction.
 Whoohoo!
 But that’s not the whole story – during my studies I came across a psychological concept that resonated so strongly with me – the imposter phenomenon.

 Have you ever wondered when you would be ‘found out’ or felt terrified at making a mistake because it ‘proves’ you are not perfect, and therefore not up to the job?
 First defined by two American academics, Pauline Clance and Suzanne Imes (1978), this phenomenon, often incorrectly referred to as a syndrome, is not confined to women, nor to academics, nor to those who work for others.
-I realised that I had been experiencing the imposter phenomenon for much of my life and on taking the questionnaire devised by Pauline Clance, I found that I scored very highly on the imposter scale.
-So I set to reading and researching all I could about the phenomenon, and what I could do for myself, and also how I could help others who experience these feelings.
+I realised that I had been experiencing the imposter phenomenon for much of my life.
+So I set to reading and researching all I could about the phenomenon, finding out what I could do for myself, and also how I could help others who experience these feelings.

 First, let’s explore what it is not.
 The imposter phenomenon does not refer to people who really are imposters, for instance those charlatans or fraudsters who we might have the misfortune to meet from time to time.
 Nor does it refer to those people who ‘fake it until they make it’ which some self-help books like to suggest as a route to fame and fortune.
 Nor does it refer to those moments self-doubt that we all experience from time to time.

 No, the imposter phenomenon is defined as an intense, internal feeling of phoniness; a feeling that we are not really as good as everyone else thinks we are; that we are an imposter who will be found out one day.
 But it is a feeling – it is not actual phoniness.
 We truly are competent, knowledgeable or skilled, but inside we just don’t believe it.